-1) At the administration level, the Ministry of Higher Education and Research designs and coordinates research policy.
-The Ministry is assisted by various consultative bodies.
-For instance, the High Council for Science and Technology advises the Prime Minister and makes recommendations on national research and innovation strategies.
-In addition, the Ministry for Economy, Finance and Industry is responsible for both industrial and energy research and plays a specific role in research carried out by the private sector.
+1) At the administration level, the Ministry of National Education, Higher Education and Research designs and coordinates research policy.
+The Ministry is assisted by various consultative bodies, for instance the High Council for Science and Technology (HCST) (who advises the Prime Minister and makes recommendations on national research and innovation strategies), the High Council for Evaluation of Research and Higher Education (HCERES) and the High Council for Research and Technology (CSRT).
+In addition, the Ministry for Economy, Finance and Recovery is responsible for both industrial and energy research and plays a specific role in research carried out by the private sector.

 2) At the operational level, the research system comprises the following agencies for implementing R&D and innovation policies:

 - OSEO innovation - which supports businesses, particularly SMEs, with R&D and innovation projects;